darkwinTech/assignement-1/docs/technical-documentation.md

 # Technical Documentation
+### Student Name: Aleen AlQarni

 ## Overview

-Briefly explain the purpose and functionality of this project.
+The purpose of this project is to create a responsive personal portfolio website that presents my skills, education, and projects in a professional way.
+It functions as an online portfolio where visitors can learn more about me, view my work, and navigate easily across sections.

 ## Setup
-- Open `index.html` in a browser, or run a static server.
-- Edit `css/styles.css` and `js/script.js`.

-## File Structure
-- `index.html`: Main page
+- Webstorm
-- `css/styles.css`: Styles
+- Github
-- `js/script.js`: JavaScript
+- Chrome

+## Subscriptions and Accounts
-- `assets/images/`: Images
+- Github account
+- AI tool: ChatGPT

+## Tutorials and Learning Resources
-- `docs/`: Documentation
+- W3schools

-## Future Work
-- TODOs, improvements, notes.
+- Zybook
+- youtube tutorials